 Yes, another cornbread recipe.
 A great way to keep my sourdough starter vigorous and transform some delicious local cornmeal into what might well be my favorite cornbread yet.
-This is my second time playing around with Emeril Lagasse’s recipe, this time inspired by the garden manager’s suggestion of using sage to add complexity and elegance to a simple pan of cornbread.
+This is my second time playing around with Emeril Lagasse’s recipe, this time inspired by our sage garden manager’s suggestion of using herbs to add complexity and elegance to a simple pan of cornbread.
 My life will never be the same again.

 Sage Sourdough Cornbread